 Changes from the 7th edition of McGill Legal Citation Guide

-We have mentioned before that these days we are dealing with the eighth edition of guide McGill.
+We have mentioned before that these days we are dealing with the 9th edition of guide McGill.
 Here are its differences from the previous edition:

 Bibliographies by Guide McGill